 We re-trained AtriaNet to segment the fibrotic and non-fibrotic pixels in the atrial walls of the CE-MRIs from Utah and Waikato.
 Ground truth atrial fibrosis was obtained using a semi-automatic, adaptive thresholding method to isolate high-intensity pixels, deemed as fibrotic tissue.
 The accuracy of AtriaNet was evaluated by comparing the predicted fibrosis distribution with the ground truth distribution using Kolmogorov-Smirnov correlations25.
 Fibrosis segmentations enabled the calculation of the percentage of fibrotic tissue in the wall, an important biomarker which has been shown to predict the success of clinical treatment outcomes.
 Therefore, we also compared the error in fibrosis percentage calculated from the predictions and ground truths.

 AtriaNet obtained correlations of 0.90 and 0.92 (p < 0.05) for the predicted LA and RA fibrosis segmentations respectively in the Utah dataset (Fig. 5a), and a 3.0% and 3.7% error for the predicted fibrosis percentage in the LA and RA respectively.
 The performance on the Waikato dataset was slightly lower with correlations of 0.88 and 0.91 (p < 0.05) for the LA and RA fibrosis segmentations, while the fibrosis percentages were estimated with an error of 3.9% for the LA, and a highly accurate 1.9% error for the RA.
 The average fibrosis percentages were fairly consistent in both datasets, with Utah having 18% for both chambers and Waikato having 20.4% for the LA and 19.5% for the RA.
-Expectedly, the CE-MRIs scans acquired in patients who underwent ablation treatment had on average 3% more fibrosis due to the scarring incurred as a result of the .
+Expectedly, the CE-MRIs scans acquired in patients who underwent ablation treatment had on average 3% more fibrosis due to the scarring incurred as a result of the procedure.
 Visualizations of the AtriaNet fibrosis segmentations also showed excellent matches with the ground truth, and the spatial distribution of fibrotic pixels were accurately reproduced (Fig. 5b).
 Notably, the regions with a higher fibrosis occurrence were effectively captured, such as the pulmonary vein antrum and mitral valve in the LA, and the superior vena cava in the RA.
 The only cases with higher errors were ones with a low fibrosis percentage due to the smaller number of fibrotic pixels being more difficult to detect.
 However, in these instances, the shape of fibrosis distribution was still accurately predicted.

-The accuracy of manually assessing the LA fibrosis from in-vivo imaging has often been scrutinized in previous literature26. arying methods used to define fibrosis results in widely subjective ground truth labels27, compromising further attempts of developing automated methods to predict fibrosis28.
+The accuracy of manually assessing the LA fibrosis from in-vivo imaging has often been scrutinized in previous literature26.
+Varying methods used to define fibrosis results in widely subjective ground truth labels27, compromising further attempts of developing automated methods to predict fibrosis28.
 We attempted to overcome this issue by comparing our AtriaNet predicted fibrosis maps against low-voltage maps recorded invasively during 3D electro-anatomical mapping of patients at Waikato (Fig. 5c).
 The low electrical conduction of fibrotic tissue leads to low voltage values being recorded, which could be used to visually assess the accuracy of the fibrosis map generated from the CE-MRIs.
 Fig. 5c shows three patient data containing the paired CE-MRI and voltage maps.
 While direct quantitative comparisons were infeasible due to the differing methods used to anatomically reconstruct the LA29, the overall pattern of the predicted fibrosis closely matched the low voltage regions (in red) of the voltage maps.
 This was particularly the case around the pulmonary veins as well as the mitral valve which contains more fibrotic tissue.
 While the match between the pairs were not exact due to errors associated with the different LA reconstruction techniques, this experiment successfully demonstrated the ability of the AtriaNet pipeline in quantifying fibrosis in both an accurate and realistic manner.

 Discussion